Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 •For women with three or more positive SLNs, we recommend performing ALND (Grade 1A).

-•For women with one or two positive sentinel nodes, who will be treated with whole breast radiation, we suggest performing a completion ALND (Grade 2B).
+•For women with one or two positive sentinel nodes, who will be treated with whole breast radiation, 2014 guidelines indicate that a completion axillary dissection is not needed.
+When completion axillary dissection is omitted in patients with a positive SLND, whole breast radiotherapy is indicated.
+If partial breast irradiation is planned, completion ALND should be performed (Grade 2B).
 However, for women with T1, hormone receptor positive tumors, who are comfortable with some level of uncertainty about long-term outcomes, avoidance of completion ALND is an option.
-When completion ALND is omitted in patients with a positive SLND, whole breast radiotherapy is indicated.
-If partial breast irradiation is planned, completion ALND should be performed.

 ●Women who are having mastectomy rather than breast conserving therapy should be counseled that they will need completion ALND if the SLND is positive in order to determine the need for postmastectomy radiation.
 In some cases it may be preferable to perform the sentinel node biopsy as a separate procedure before the mastectomy, especially if reconstruction is desired, so that the proper sequencing of reconstruction and radiation can be arranged.
 (See "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer", section on 'Patients treated with mastectomy'.)